exoplatform/exo-documentation/docs/Customizing_site.rst

 of eXo Platform.

-A skin is a set of CSS and images files. eXo Platform comes with a default skin called **Default**, and another one, more modern, only available in the Enterprise Edition, called **Enterprise** skin.
-If these skins do not fit your needs, eXo Platform allows you to create your own skin.
+A skin is a set of CSS and images files. eXo Platform comes with a default skin called **Enterprise**.

-You may also want to only make some changes to an existing skin by adding or overriding style for custom portlets, native portlets, or the whole portal.
+You may want to only make some changes to an existing skin by adding or overriding style for custom portlets, native portlets, or the whole portal.
 This can be done without creating a new skin.

 .. tip:: The main difference between creating a new skin and customizing an
-         existing one is that when creating a new skin, the Default skin (and optionally other skins) is still available and can be used.
+         existing one is that when creating a new skin, the Enterprise skin (and optionally other skins) is still available and can be used.
-         Therefore a site could use the new skin and another site could still use the Default skin.
+         Therefore a site could use the new skin and another site could still use the Enterprise skin.
 		 So if you need to provide the capability to select multiple skins, go for creating a new skin, otherwise customizing an existing skin should be sufficient.